domschrei/mallob/docs/application_engines.md

 Notable details:

-* Define your own custom and fresh message tags (integers) for all of your application-specific messages; they are central for the correct and unambiguous dispatching of messages.
+* Application-specific messages are represented by instances of `JobMessage`.
+A message's payload must be given as a vector of integers; serialize your particular data accordingly.
+Define your own custom and fresh message tags (integers) for all of your application-specific messages; they are central for correct and unambiguous dispatching.
 * You may need to explicitly handle messages that your logic previously sent but that turned out to be undeliverable.
 Such a situation presents itself via an incoming message with the `returnedToSender` flag set.

 ### Multi-threading